AirtestProject/Poco/README.rst

 .. image:: doc/img/hunter-poco-select-relative.png

-Sequence Selector (index selector, iterator is more recommended for use)
+Sequence Selector (index selector, iterator is recommended for use)
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Index and traversal will be performed in default up-down or left-right space orders.
-If the not-yet-traversed nodes are removed from the screen, an exception will be thrown whereas this is not the case for traversed nodes that are removed.
-As the traversal order has been determined before in advance, the traversal will be performed in a previous order even though the nodes in views are rearranged during the traversal process.
+Tree indexing and traversing is performed by default from up to down or from left to right.
+In case that the 'not-yet-traversed' nodes are removed from the screen, the exception is raised.
+The exception is not raised in case when the 'already-traversed' nodes are removed and in this case the traversing continues in previous order despite the fact that thenodes in views were rearranged during the travers process.

 .. code-block:: python